Files

 Information stored in a database is unlikely to remain unchanged.
 Depending on how these changes occur, bulk updates may be done on the database.

-The way to avoid updating a field is to simply remove it from the features written to the database, as the following example proves.
+The way to avoid updating a field is simply to remove it from the features written to the database, as the following example shows.

-Although this example uses a PostGIS database, the same techniques are also applicable to other databases.
+Although this example uses a PostGIS database, the same techniques apply to other databases as well.

 Step-by-step Instructions